zhangnuodi/cv/README.md

 ---
 #### Teaching Assistant,2017-2018
 <ul>
-<li>Teaching assistant of postgraduate and sophomore classes, supported the teacher in certain teaching activities, including answering questions and explain concepts.
-Also made presentations on academic writing and biography composition.</li>
+<li>Teaching assistant of postgraduate and sophomore classes, supported the professor in certain teaching activities, including answering questions and explaining concepts.
+Also made presentations on academic writing and biography writing.</li>
 </ul>

 #### Research Assistant, 2016-2017
 <ul>
-<li>Responsible for the searching and collection of literature on second language learning and language teaching;</li>
+<li>Responsible for searching and collection of literature on second language learning and language teaching;</li>
 </ul>

 #### Academic Activity, 2016.7
 <ul>
-<li>On The 12th Academic Forum of Postgraduates in BUPT, published The Development and Feasibility of the Flipped Classroom in the English Language Teaching, and was awarded with “Excellent Paper Prize”.
+<li>Published "The Development and Feasibility of the Flipped Classroom in the English Language Teaching", and was awarded with “Excellent Paper Award” on The 12th Academic Forum of Postgraduates in BUPT.
 The paper reviews the previous researches related to FCR and concentrates on four important aspects: its origin, development, definition and effects in the English Teaching classroom.</li>
 </ul>
 <br />